atm8136/atm8136.github.io/_posts/2017-08-29--revit-in-place-family-warning-plugin-status.md

 After some research on Konrad's blog, http://archi-lab.net/code-signing-of-your-revit-plug-ins/, I am finding that I need to invest in one of these fancy certificates.
 After selecting a vendor, I found out that the cost of this certificate is going to be around $340!
 Not the easiest thing to soak up when I made this plugin to distribute for free.

-So now I am left with two choices.
+~So now I am left with two choices.
 1. Charge for the plugin (something like .99 cents)
-2. See if the community wants to help fund this via crowdfunding.
+2. See if the community wants to help fund this via crowdfunding.~

-If you like this idea the link is here https://www.gofundme.com/sixtysecondrevit-code-certificate
+Edit: 20170830- It looks like I can make my own certificate to distribute this tool.
+Keep an eye out for updates.

 If there isn't a lot of desire for the code certificate warning to go away soon, I will just release it as is.